run2bizdocs/docs-1/en-us/docs/neuro-new/developing-applications/database-connection.md

 Procedure
 ---------

-1. Access the functionality through navigation in the menu:

-    1. Neuro \> Configuration \> Database Connection.
+1. Access the functionality through navigation in the menu Neuro \> Configuration \> Database Connection;

 2. Click on "New";